 Goodwill

-Goodwill is one of the known non-profit organizations in Philadelphia as they accept any donations from used clothes and accessories to large furniture items.
-With Goodwill’s pickup service you can easily contribute to helping local residents that are in need of furniture and more.
+Goodwill is a well-known nonprofit organization in Philadelphia that accepts donations ranging from used clothing and accessories to large furniture items.
+With Goodwill’s pickup service, you can easily help local residents in need of furniture and more.

 Habitat for Humanity

 Habitat for Humanity Philadelphia ReStore is widely known as the largest non-profit homebuilder worldwide.
-Their mission is to provide aid to people who can’t afford financial responsibilities, such as repairing or building homes.
+Their mission is to provide aid to people who can’t afford to meet financial obligations, such as repairing or building homes.

 If you want to support Habitat for Humanity Philadelphia ReStore in building and repairing homes, you can donate your unused, old, or gently used furniture through their pick-up service and drop-off locations.

-Keep also in mind that in donating furniture, there are also selected items that they cannot accept.
-Such as mattresses, bed frames, box springs, china cabinets, clothing, kitchenware, paint, random hardware or any unsellable items.
+Keep also in mind that when donating furniture, there are also selected items that they cannot accept.
+Such as mattresses, bed frames, box springs, china cabinets, clothing, kitchenware, paint, random hardware, or any unsellable items.

 Drop off location: